Five metro mayors debated levelling up at the Great Northern Conference

-Great Northern Conference: Reindustrialise the North to tackle climate crisis and level up
+Great Northern Conference: Metro mayor Andy Burnham says reindustrialising the North could help tackle climate change

 The Manchester metro mayor said the region could be a ‘centre of excellence’ for the green economy, creating jobs in wind and hydrogen energy and insulating homes.